Skip to main content

 Scientific Disclaimer

-The honest limits of what this knowledge base can tell you.
+The honest limits of what this reference can tell you.

-NADFaq is a reference for peer-reviewed NAD+ research.
-The limits of this reference are worth stating plainly.
+NADFaq is a synthesis of peer-reviewed NAD+ research.
+The limits of that synthesis are worth stating plainly.

 Every empirical claim on this site is traceable to peer-reviewed primary literature.
-We do not run trials, analyze raw data, or make novel empirical claims.
-Our value is in organizing and translating existing research — not in generating it.
+NADFaq does not run trials, analyze raw data, or make novel empirical claims.
+The value is in organizing and translating existing research — not in generating it.

 Mechanism is not outcome

 NAD+ biology is mechanistically rich.
 That does not mean every mechanism has been demonstrated to produce a measurable human benefit.
-When we describe a mechanism (e.g., “NAD+ fuels PARP-mediated DNA repair”), that is separate from claiming that NAD+ supplementation prevents cancer in humans.
-We distinguish the two carefully.
+When a mechanism is described (for example, “NAD+ fuels PARP-mediated DNA repair”), that is separate from a claim that NAD+ supplementation prevents cancer in humans.
+The two are kept distinct.

 Rodent data is not human data

-A large fraction of NAD+ longevity research is in mice.
+A large fraction of NAD+ longevity research is conducted in mice.
 Many of those results have not replicated in humans.
-We flag preclinical-only findings explicitly.
+Preclinical-only findings are flagged explicitly.
 Do not assume a mouse result translates.

 Correlation is not causation

 Epidemiological studies of NAD+ levels and health outcomes describe associations, not causal relationships.
-We note this every time we cite observational data.
+Observational data is labeled as such every time it is cited.

 Individual variation

 Published pharmacokinetic data reports population averages.
-Individual response to any precursor varies considerably — by genotype, age, baseline status, diet, and co-medications.
-What the literature reports is the central tendency, not your personal response.
+Individual response to any precursor varies considerably — by genotype, age, baseline status, diet, and co-medication.
+The literature reports central tendency, not your personal response.

 Science is not final

 NAD+ research is actively developing.
 Consensus shifts.
 New papers overturn old ones.
-Our pages are updated on a rolling basis, but at any moment some claim on the site may be out of date relative to the latest research.
+Pages here are updated on a rolling basis, but at any moment some claim on the site may be out of date relative to the latest research.
 Treat every reference as a snapshot.

 This site is not medical advice

-See the medical disclaimer for the details on why.
+See the medical disclaimer for details.
 In short: reference material is for education, not treatment.